Access and Use LEI Data

 Connect the corporate dots with the LEI

 The business card information available with the legal entity reference data, e.g. the official name of a legal entity and its registered address, is referred to as ‘Level 1’ data.
 It provides the answer to the question of ‘who is who’.
-In May 2017, the process of enhancing the LEI data pool, by including ‘Level 2’ data to answer the question of ‘who owns whom’, began.
-As of mid-2018, information relevant to direct and ultimate parents of LEI registrants is available for more than 96% of the active LEI population and is expected to be completed in Q3 2018.
+In addition, the LEI data pool includes the ‘Level 2’ data that answers the question of ‘who owns whom’.

 With the LEI Statistics, GLEIF offers key facts and figures on the global LEI population via interactive graphs and a drill-down world map.